 3. There should be classroom discussions about the motivation and effects of bullying to sensitize students and promote self-awareness.
 Children should understand that bullies are children who have experienced some form of bullying themselves.
 They behave aggressively in an attempt to retaliate.
 They are children who feel powerless and suffer from low self-esteem.
 They attempt to heighten their self-esteem by surrounding themselves with other children whom they can control, who often feel insecure themselves.
 Bullies then find someone to diminish in an attempt to inflate themselves.
 It should be emphasized that children who are bullied suffer terribly.
 This education can help the children to make better, more positive choices and to become the school's partners in eliminating bullying.

-4. Professionals should teach the children skills for handling bullies through role-playing and other technics.
+4. Professionals should teach the children skills for handling bullies through role-playing and other techniques.
 For example, the students can write plays and act out different bullying scenarios in the classroom.
 Each child should act out being the bully, the bully’s supporter and the victim, to gain a more tangible understanding.

 4. Counseling should be available to kids who are bullied, for the bullies and for those who help the bullies.
-When needed, these children should be referred to outside therapists for on-going help.
+When needed, these children should be referred to outside therapists for ongoing help.

 5. There should be school-wide events that focus the student body on bullying, for instance, “Bullying Awareness Tuesdays.”
-There could be activities in each class such as designing slogans to put on the walls such as: “It's wrong to bully others” or “It's wrong to go along with a bully.”
+There could be activities in each class such as designing slogans to put on the walls, such as: “It's wrong to bully others,” or “It's wrong to go along with a bully.”
 A child who reports bullying should be rewarded.

-7. If your child's school has no support system in place your parents' association should lobby for the school to develop one.
+7. If your child's school has no support system in place, your parents' association should lobby for the school to develop one.

-Bullying has been a part of society since it’s inception, and will not easily disappear.
+Bullying has been a part of society since its inception, and will not easily disappear.
 But with the joint effort of the schools, the parents and the children, going to school can become a healthier, safer experience.